Hunter Biden and first lady Jill Biden arrive for jury selection in his federal gun case - KESQ

 Associated Press

 WILMINGTON, Del.
 (AP) — President Joe Biden’s son Hunter arrived at court on Monday for jury selection in a federal gun case against him after the collapse of a deal with prosecutors that would have avoided the spectacle of a trial so close to the 2024 election.
-First lady Jill Biden entered the courthouse shortly after.
+First lady Jill Biden arrived shortly after, entering the courthouse in support of her son.

 He has pleaded not guilty and has argued he’s being unfairly targeted by the Justice Department, after Republicans decried the now-defunct deal as special treatment for the Democratic president’s son.